frankieroberto/nhsnotes/app/posts/week-61-realignment.md

 ## Vaccine news

-The government announced this week that a [chickenpox vaccine will be offered to children in England](https://www.gov.uk/government/news/free-chickenpox-vaccination-offered-for-first-time-to-children) from January, following a [a JVCI recommendation](https://www.gov.uk/government/publications/childhood-varicella-vaccination-programme-jcvi-advice-14-november-2023/jcvi-statement-on-a-childhood-varicella-chickenpox-vaccination-programme).
+The government announced this week that a [chickenpox vaccine will be offered to children in England](https://www.gov.uk/government/news/free-chickenpox-vaccination-offered-for-first-time-to-children) from January, following [a JVCI recommendation](https://www.gov.uk/government/publications/childhood-varicella-vaccination-programme-jcvi-advice-14-november-2023/jcvi-statement-on-a-childhood-varicella-chickenpox-vaccination-programme).

 The chickenpox vaccine was discussed quite a bit in the [immunisation network conference I attended](/posts/week-54-live-long-and-prosper/) back in June, connected with a debate on whether wider economic factors should be part of vaccine programme decision making.
 So it’s of note that this week’s press release mentions a calculated £24 million in lost income and productivity from parents having to take time off work to look after their children.